gitjv/gramps-dwr-B/README.md

 # gramps-dwr-B
 Dynamic Web Report B is an enhancement of the original Gramps Dynamic Web Report

-The document _Dynamic Web Report B.pdf_ describes the changes.
+The document _Dynamic Web Report B.pdf_ describes what it does.

-If you read the associated document, you will see what it can do.
 In short it has:

 - **Tracking**:  One or more people in your tree can be tagged, and then the relationship of each person in the report is tracked back to these people, eg whether they are a great aunt, or cousin etc.  This shows in the person header.